morsssss/benmorss.com/content/rock-theory/triumph-of-the-unjazz.md

 It’s the first time we’ve spent much time on the low F#.
 In fact, this melodic bit spans the entire octave from low F# to high F#, once again emphasizing this curiously dissonant pitch.
 I’m especially interested in the first melodic phrase:

-{{<example "measures">}}
+{{<example "measures" "work-rihanna-f-b-c">}}
 | | |
 | - | - |
 | F# B C# | |
 | C#m | D#m |
 {{</example>}}

 It starts once again on the 4th scale degree (a.k.a the 11th), then moves to the 7th scale degree, before ending on a C# that’s mainly heard as a 7th on the D# chord.
 This would normally be odd, but it fits perfectly with the melodic language Rihanna’s taught us through 😎 _normalizing dissonant pitches as consonant_.
 The chorus tune spanned the range from B and F#, with an emphasis on C#.
 This little melodic riff summarizes that melody, and the song’s entire melodic language, in three pitches.
 Just to drive that point home, Rihanna returns to it at the end of the track, at 3:18, repeating F#-B-C# as the song fades.

 #### Drake’s bit

 Now let’s take a quick look at Drake’s verse, which starts at 2:09.
 Here’s how it starts:

-{{<example "measures">}}
+{{<example "measures" "work-drake">}}
 | | | | |
 | - | - | - | - |
 | G# F# D# | C# F# E | D# C# B | B D# C# B |